ihadgraft/django-settings-manager/README.md

   DEBUG: false
 ```

 Or they can be provided by a registered handler.
-The following example gets the value of the environment variable `DJANGO_DB_PASSWORD` and assigns it to the configuration variable `db_password`.
+The following example gets the value of the environment variable `DJANGO_DB_USER` and assigns it to the configuration variable `db_user`.
+Then, it loads the contents of `/var/run/secrets/db-password` into the variable `db_password`.

 ```yaml
 variables: